Establishing Fair Spousal or Partner Support in Marital or Partnership Dissolution

 Separating partners are subject to a different set of tax rules than divorcing spouses.

 Consult with our North County attorneys about establishing a fair support agreement for a party

-To learn more about spousal or partner support rights and obligations, call Silverman & Silverman, Attorneys at Law at 760-512-3251 or online to schedule your free initial phone consultation.
+To learn more about spousal or partner support rights and obligations, call Silverman & Silverman, Attorneys at Law, at 760-512-3251 or contact us online to schedule your free, initial phone consultation.
 Sunday appointments are available.